IguanoPhD/ELISA-tools/README.md

 # ELISA-tools
-R scripts for the analysis of ELISA data
+R scripts for the analysis of ELISA data.
+If you use this, please cite: